Meet Sarah

 "What else?"

 "Preparing key points before meetings.
-When I thought speaking up was inherently risky, preparation felt like armoring up for battle.
+When I thought speaking up was inherently risky, preparation felt like armouring up for battle.
 But now it feels like... it's just being ready to contribute well.
 The way I'd prepare for any important conversation."

 Her pace picks up as she works through the list.